Wholesale ChannelOperator playbook

 Statistical replenishment using all consumption data.
 The SBC demand classification and Syntetos–Boylan Approximation run on nightly sales data pulled from the connected POS.
 SKUs sourced through Faire and SKUs sourced direct are replenished from the same statistical model — because the demand signal is POS consumption, not purchase channel.
 Safety stock calibrated to actual demand and lead-time variability, not a threshold someone set last quarter.

-Bills push to QuickBooks and Xero.
-When receiving closes, the confirmed bill — supplier-matched, COGS-classified, PO-linked — pushes to accounting automatically.
-Faire-brand invoices and direct-supplier invoices flow through the same accounting handoff.
+Accounting handoff to QuickBooks and Xero.
+When receiving closes, the confirmed bill — supplier-matched, COGS-classified, PO-linked — can be staged for accounting.
+Faire-brand invoices and direct-supplier invoices can follow the same accounting handoff.

 Capital forecasting.
 Rolling 10-month cash position with PO commitments factored in across all suppliers.
 Particularly useful when Faire's net-60 terms and direct-supplier terms create different cash timing in the same month.